n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 ## Development flow

-* We develop on main, with occasional feature branches or forks as needed and wanted.
+* We develop on `main`, with occasional feature branches or forks as needed and wanted.
 * We deliver both the public-facing manifest and the downloadable zip package using [GitLab Generic Packages][gl-generic-packages].
 * The manifest in VCS points to the "latest package" of the manifest and the download.
 * To do a release, we push a tag.